Testing your integration

 Copy linkSandbox

-Sandbox provides a complete environment to simulate and test EV Charger Pairing before releasing your integration to production.
-It allows you to safely create, pair, and control virtual vehicles and chargers, verifying that your application logic, LinkUI flow, and Vehicle API integration behave as expected.
+Sandbox lets you simulate and test EV Charger Pairing before releasing to production.
+You can create virtual vehicles and chargers, pair them, and verify that your integration behaves as expected.

 With Sandbox, you can: